-Record cold temperatures pounded the upper plains and Midwest of the United States last winter.
-Wind chills in parts of Minnesota dipped down near 70 degrees below zero on one of the coldest days in history.
-It’s hard to go outside with the risk of frostbite and stinging-cold toes at those temperatures, but some people actually play football games in them.
+Nobody in their right minds would play football when the wind chill is below zero degrees.
+It's hard to even go outside with the risk of frostbite and stinging-cold toes at those temperatures, but some people actually play football games in them.

 Over the years, cold spells have moved across the northern parts of the U.S. just in time for a National Football League matchup.
-While the players certainly have no choice but to bundle up and play, crazed fans brave the cold and ice to watch a game they’d probably get a better view of at home.
-Football waits for no one, but the five coldest games in NFL history will probably convince you to throw on some pajamas, brew up some spiked hot chocolate, and wait inside until springtime rolls around.
+While the players certainly have no choice but to bundle up and attempt to score touchdowns, crazed fans brave the cold and ice to watch a game they'd probably get a better view of at home.
+Football waits for no one, but the five coldest games in NFL history will probably convince you to throw on some pajamas, brew up some spiked hot chocolate and wait inside until springtime rolls around.

 If you’re thinking of watching icy teams like the Buffalo Bills, Kansas City Chiefs, New England Patriots, Green Bay Packers, Chicago Bears, Detroit Lions or Minnesota Vikings in person, make sure you layer up.

 The Oakland Raiders would prevail over the Cleveland Browns, 14-12, in frost-bitten Ohio’s Cleveland Stadium on January 4, 1981.
 This AFC Divisional Playoff game is famously remembered for “Red Right 88,” when Browns quarterback Brian Sipe threw an interception in the end zone late to lose the game.
 Oakland went on to win Super Bowl XV over the Philadelphia Eagles as Jim Plunkett earned MVP honors.